ooni/probe-cli/internal/enginenetx/DESIGN.md

 +------------+     +-------------+     +--------------+     +-----------+
 ```

-Policies are described in detail below.
-On a high-level, here's what each policy does:
+Policies are described in detail in subsequent sections.
+On a high-level, here's what each does:

 1. `userPolicy`: honours the `bridges.conf` configuration file and, if no entry is found
 inside it, then it falls back to the subsequent policy;